piotrxyz/gifstagram-app/README.md

 # Gifstagram
 Gifstagram app allows user to search for gifs using giphy API(https://developers.giphy.com/).
-Application was created for job recruitment and learning purposes.
+Application was created for learning purposes.

 ## Installation
 Use the npm package menager to install the app: